-Back In Action offers specialty physical therapy care for people who are experiencing jaw pain or problems with the jaw including difficulty opening/closing their mouth or chewing.
+Back in Action offers special physical therapy care for people who are experiencing jaw problems, including pain, difficulty opening and closing, and/or chewing.

 What is TMJ and TMD?

 TMJ stands for temporomandibular joint.
 The temporomandibular joint (TMJ) is a hinge joint that connects your jaw to your skull in front of your ear.
 The TMJ guides jaw movement and allows you to open and close your mouth. move it from side to side, and talk, yawn, or chew.
 Issues with this function are called temporomandibular joint disorder/dysfunction, or TMD.

 Around 10 million people in the US experience TMD.
 Women are more commonly affected than men, and most affected are between 20 and 40 years old.